Daily symptom check

 Coping with stress

 This pandemic can be stressful personally and professionally.
 Faculty, staff, and students should be mindful of their well-being and take steps to cope with this situation in a positive way (e.g., eat healthy, exercise, get sleep, talk with a trusted acquaintance, take breaks from the news and social media, etc.).
 The CDC has published information about Coping with Stress during this time.
 In addition, faculty and staff who are struggling to manage stress and anxiety have access to the Employee Assistance Program as part of the employment benefits package.
+My Student Support Program (My SSP) connects students with free, confidential emotional health and well-being support conveniently available 24/7 via the My SSP app, telephone and online.
 Students who are struggling are encouraged to contact University Counseling Services.

 Individuals are asked to be considerate of others on campus and to consistently participate in the safety practices described below, as they are intended to support the health and well-being of our campus community members.